-The sole mission of Athletes Committed to Educating Students (ACES) is to help reduce the academic achievement gap in the Twin Cities and improve the likelihood of success for underserved students.
+The mission of ACES is to help reduce the academic achievement gap in the Twin Cities and improve the likelihood of success for underserved students.

 At ACES, we know learning can best happen when kids are engaged and happy so we've partnered with the Minnesota Lynx, Timberwolves, Twins, Vikings, United FC, and Wild to support our work.
 In fact, we're proud to be the first, and only, organization of its kind in the Twin Cities to have the direct support of every major Minnesota professional sports team.